 full range of beliefs held by others.
 This is important because most

 religious web sites promote only a single belief system -- the one held by

-the webmaster.
+the webmaster or by the web site's sponsor.
 If the level of religious knowledge is to be raised in North

 America, people are going to have to be exposed to the full range of